sudeshgutta/EasyRest/README.markdown

-# RestKit
+# SingleFuncRest
-An easy to use wrapper for HTTP in C#
+An easy to use wrapper for HTTP/Rest API consumption in C#

 <b>License: Apache License 2.0</b>